 Note: PhantomJS itself and its wrappers are great, they deserve lots of respect; please don't take this writeup as an attack on them.
 These tools are much more mature and feature complete than Splash.
-Splash tries to look at the problem from a different angle, but for each unique Splash feature there are ten unique PhantomJS features.
+Splash tries to look at the problem from a different angle, but for each unique Splash feature there is an unique PhantomJS feature.

-1.3.4 Living Without Callbacks
+Living Without Callbacks